-Richardson, a Democrat, was the representative for Alabama's 8th congressional district from 1907 to 1915.
+Richardson was the representative for Alabama’s 8th congressional district and was a Democrat.
+He served from 1907 to 1915.

 From Dec 1900 to Mar 1914, Richardson missed 406 of 1,342 roll call votes, which is 30.3%.
 This is on par with the median of 32.2% among the lifetime records of representatives serving in Mar 1914.
 The chart below reports missed votes over time.